Basis-Theory/basistheory-android/docs/TextElement.md

 # TextElement

-The `TextElement` can be used to collect any text data within your mobile app.
+The `TextElement` can be used to collect any text data within your mobile application.
 This component allows you to fully customize the look and feel to match your brand, and it does not allow direct access the underlying plaintext values entered by a user, keeping your mobile application out of compliance scope.